 Maybe you need a little warm up after a fun-filled day strutting through the snow, and bowling is the perfect way to keep the good times rolling.
 Syracuse is loaded with lanes, and one of the biggest bowling alleys in the greater Syracuse area is Flamingo Bowl in Liverpool.
 This spacious spot is open for reservations and is safe, sanitized and ready for you to rock and roll your way down the lane, whether it’s during their Cosmic Bowling Thursday through Saturday nights, or if you’re looking to sharpen up your game in your spare time.
 A favorite on the east side is Green Lakes Lanes, a great alley for all ages with a full kitchen featuring top-rated chicken riggies that are out of this world.
 AMF Strike ‘N Spare Lanes in North Syracuse is another long-standing and large alley featuring casual grub & pitchers, leagues & party events.

 The quintessential skating spot of the season is the Clinton Square Ice Rink in Downtown Syracuse.
 Bring your ice skates or rent a pair and prepare for a day full of cold weather entertainment in the heart of the city.
-Advance reservations and admission payments are required and capacity limitations of up to nine skaters at a time are in effect, check the city website for updates.
+Check the city website for pricing and any weather-related updates.
 Visitors can skate at own risk at Beard Park in Fayetteville, a picturesque park at the center of this charming village.
-And starting December 28, Meachem Rink in the Valley district of Syracuse will begin offering public ice skating with limited capacity and reservations required.
-Here skating sessions are available in 75-minute increments starting at 10 a.m. facility rentals are available for the day (10-hour minimum); check their site regularly for reservations and updates.
+The City of Syracuse also offers indoor ice skating at Sunnycrest Ice Rink, located on the city's east side.
+The rink offers a variety of weekly special offers, including Wednesday free skate, Senior Skate and Skate and Shoot.
+The rink is also home to the City of Syracuse Rec Broomball Leagues, Speedskating Club and Learn to Skate programs.

 Your Personal Winter Wonderland: